 For the purpose of the Company's capital management, capital includes issued equity capital, convertible preference shares, share premium and all other equity reserves attributable to the equity holders of the parent.
 The primary objective of the Company's capital management is to maximise the shareholder value.
 The company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
 The Company's policy is to keep the gearing ratio between 1% and 10%.
-The Company includes within net debt, interest bearing loans and borrowings, trade and other payables, less cash and cash equivalents.
+The Company includes within net debt, interest bearing loans and borrowings, trade and other payables, less cash and cash

 (Amount in '000)

-Particulars As at 31st March 2022 As at 31st March 2021
+Particulars As at 31st March As at 31st March

-Borrowings other than convertible preference shares 5,999.63 5,936.70
+Borrowings other than convertible preference shares 2023 2022

+Liability component of Grandial Low 6,347.21 5,999.63

-Liability component of financial instrument 9,449.24 8,436.82
+Liability component of financial instrument Trade payables 10,583.14 9,449.24

-Trade payables 66.96 13.60

-Less: cash and cash equivalents (4.00) (4.00)
+Less: cash and cash equivalents 11.80 66.96

-Net Debt 15,511.83 14,383.12
+Net Debt (23.28) -4.00

+16,918.87 15,511.83

-Equity 960.00 960.00
+Equity

-Equity Portion of Financial instrument 40,707.10 40,707.10
+Equity Portion of Financial instrument 960.00 960.00

-Other Equity (64,021.18) (63,190.89)
+Other Equity 40,707.10 40,707.10

-Capital and net debt (22,354.08) (21,523.79)
+Capital and net debt (65,225.77) (64,021.18)

-Gearing ratio (2.27) (2.01)
+Gearing ratio (23,558.67) (22,354.08)

+oearing ratio (2.55) (2 27)

-In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial careful attached to the interest-bearing loans and borrowings that define capital structure requirements.
-Breaches in meeting the financial covenants would perform the lender to immediately call loans and borrowings.
+In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
+Breaches in meeting the financial covenants would permit the lender to immediately call loans and borrowings.
 There have been no breaches in the financial covenants of interest-bearing loans during the year.

-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2022 and 31 March 2021.
+in the objectives, policies or processes for managing capital during the years ended 31 March 2023 and 31 March 2022.